High School Events

 https://artofproblemsolving.com/wiki/index.php/AMC_12_Problems_and_Solutions

-Would the math faculty at my school be expected to attend the event itself?
+Would the math faculty at my school/homeschool co-op/parent be expected to attend the event itself?
 If not, are they allowed to attend if they want to?

-Faculty/sponsor attendance is not required at the event, but they are definitely welcome to come.
-We are asking that students have some sort of faculty sponsor to ensure that there is someone who has an idea of the mathematical ability of the student and can provide encouragement/support for their students.
+Faculty/sponsor attendance is not required at the event, but each school/group is welcome bring one sponsor/parent .
+We are asking that students have some sort of faculty sponsor (or parent if you are homeschooled) on record (even if they don't come) to ensure that there is someone who has an idea of the mathematical ability of the student and can provide encouragement/support for their students.
 We are hoping that the interested students will have at least brief conversations with their sponsor about the event and increase the enthusiasm/energy they bring to their own math classes.

 Is this event designed for students to individually choose to attend?
 Or is it designed for schools to organize the students?

 It's designed to allow either approach; however, students all register individually and report their teammates/school/sponsor so we know which students are together before they arrive.
-Students who choose to attend by themselves are welcome to participate in the individual components but wouldn’t be eligible for the team competition, so we would encourage students to try and form at least teams of two (ideally a team of three).
+Students who choose to attend by themselves are welcome to participate in the individual components and may be able to join other individual students to participate in the team competition.
 Schools are welcome to send more than three students/one team if there is sufficient interest.

 It is generally more effective if a faculty member (or parent if students are homeschooled) encourages participation and helps coordinate communication or the selection of teams.